A few weeks ago, in his favorite place in the world, I proposed to my boyfriend and he said yes.

 I did get a ring.
 I wanted the proposal to feel official, not like a suggestion.
 I wanted there to be a big moment of reveal.
 Some people laughed when I said I got a ring, I assume because they could only picture a women’s engagement ring.
 But I got him a simple, silver men’s ring.

 Fun fact: there is no such thing as a “men’s engagement ring,” at least not on the internet.
 Only men’s wedding rings.
+(2015 edit!
+This is no longer true!
+Check out Buzzfeed’s “21 Badass Engagement Rings for Men” for starters.
+And a quick Google search for “mangagement ring” actually turns up some interesting things.
+I find this extremely awesome.)
 That’s okay, I’m pretty sure they look exactly the same.
 So I found a jewelry maker that I love, Turtle Love Co., and a ring I liked.
 I didn’t know his ring size, and Google is no help on figuring this one out.
 For one thing, I only found ideas for finding women’s ring sizes (“Ask her friends—maybe she’s already told them.”
 I can see it now: “Hey, Johnny, what’s Joe’s ring size?”).
 I emailed Turtle Love and asked about ring sizes.
 Since Joe is a light sleeper (no sneaking strings around his finger while he sleeps) and he doesn’t wear other rings for comparison, I was at a loss.
 Turtle Love answered my question right away, saying to choose a ring that could be resized, and try ordering a ring in an average size, which for men is size 9 or 10.
 Joe is a big enough guy, so I opted for a 10, figuring it would be better to be too big than too small.

 I decided to make wearing the ring optional.
 I wasn’t giving him a choice in being proposed to, but I wanted him to have the choice to wear the ring throughout the engagement.
 The wedding ring is another story, but the engagement ring is really more about the symbol of my commitment and my seriousness in the proposal.
 Turns out, Joe loves the ring and the symbolism of wearing it, and as soon as it comes back from being resized, he plans to wear it.